ksjayasankar/ShrinkPDF/README.md

 You have a massive PDF file (1.5GB!) that you need to email or upload, but online compression tools are slow, compromise your privacy by uploading your data, or have restrictive file size limits.

 ## The Solution
-`ShrinkScribe` uses the power of Ghostscript right on your own machine to safely and effectively compress your PDFs.
+`ShrinkPDF` uses the power of Ghostscript right on your own machine to safely and effectively compress your PDFs.
 You get full control over the quality and compression level.

 ## Features
 -   **Cross-Platform:** Works on Windows, macOS, and Linux.